AdamKBetts/IMDBMovieReview/README.md

-Those results are excellent and provide a clear, interpretable view of your model's logic.
-You've successfully built a high-performing sentiment analysis model and, more importantly, extracted meaningful insights from it.
-This is the perfect conclusion to this final project.

-Now, let's create a README for your GitHub repository to effectively showcase this project.
-It will summarize your NLP pipeline, highlight the model's performance, and present the key words you've identified that drive positive and negative sentiment.

 📝 IMDB Movie Review Sentiment Analysis
 This project demonstrates a full Natural Language Processing (NLP) pipeline to classify movie reviews as either positive or negative.
 The goal was to build an accurate and interpretable sentiment analysis model using a publicly available dataset of 50,000 movie reviews.